imyutta/CS50_problem_sets/todoapp/README.md

-# TODOAPP:
+# TODOAPP
-ToDo app is a web application that allows users to manage their tasks, and keep track of completed tasks.

 ## VIDEO DEMO: <>
 ### DESCRIPTION:
-    "TODO app"
-URL of the video:
+ToDo app is a web application that allows users to manage their tasks, and keep track of completed tasks.

+#### SCREENSHOTS:
+![Pplanning]